haydonryan/bosh-aws-stub-generator/README.md

 ## Introduction
-This tool is used for generating a bosh stub file after you have run bosh aws boostrap micro.
-It automates the generation of the inital stub.
+This tool is used for generating a bosh stub file after you have run bosh aws bootstrap micro.
+It automates the generation of the initial stub.

 Making the correct changes to the stub and generating secure passwords is annoying.
 This ruby script automates as much as possible.